Iranian Navy's Fateh Class Submarine explained

 Helpfully, we got a glimpse of some construction plans.
 There is a lot this doesn't show, and yet a lot we can deduce:

 Below the torpedo tubes is space for circular sonar arrays with asmaller set mounted above them.
 The sensor suite of a boat this size will be relatively limited but still much more powerful than on the smaller Ghadir.
 The sail is set quite far back along an unusually stepped forward casing which barely rises above the top of the hull at the bow, before rising up halfway along to allow the forward hydroplanes to be mounted.
 The sail has a blended leading edge similar to the latest American boats.
-Curiously there is an external ladder up the forward part of the sail rather than a hatch, suggesting a diver lock-out is built into it like on the Ghadir.
+The external ladder up the forward part of the sail, rather than a hatch, is because of the diver lock-out built into the sail like on the Ghadir.